alecmedina-code/PiNAS/README.md

 # Pi NAS
-This project is to assist in the creation of a raspberry pi NAS
+This project is to assist in the creation of a Raspberry Pi NAS (Network-Attatched-Storage)